-Tissue was fixed in 10% buffered formalin, embedded in paraffin, sectioned at 5 μ m and stained with hematoxylin and eosin.
+Tissue was fixed in 10% buffered formalin, embedded in paraffin, sectioned at 5 μ m, and stained with hematoxylineosin.
 Adipocyte size was measured using CellProfiler 2.0 (www.cellprofiler.org).
-One visual field with at least forty cells of three samples of epididymal adipose tissue from one animal was analyzed for cell surface size and expressed in μ m2.
-The average adipocyte cell size for each group was calculated and the frequency of cells sizes sorted by categories was determined for each group.
+One visual field with at least 40 cells of three samples of epididymal adipose tissue from one animal was analyzed for cell surface size and expressed in micrometers squared.
+The average adipocyte cell size for each group was calculated, and the frequency of cell sizes sorted by categories was determined for each group.

-For evaluating crown-like structures 2 μm sections were dewaxed using 3% hydrogen peroxide and incubated overnight (4°C) with an F4/80 anti-mouse antibody (1:8000, Serotec, Puchheim, Germany), followed by an anti-rat secondary antibody for mouse tissue that includes Histofine (Nichirei, Biosciences INC, Tokyo, Japan).
+For evaluation of crown-like structures, $2-\mu m$ sections were dewaxed using 3% hydrogen peroxide and incubated overnight (4°C) with an F4/80 anti-mouse antibody (1:8,000; Serotec, Puchheim, Germany), followed by an anti-rat secondary antibody for mouse tissue that includes Histofine (Nichirei Biosciences Inc., Tokyo, Japan).
 Images were acquired by Mirax slide scanner (Carl Zeiss, Göttingen, Germany).
 Crown-like structures were determined in three randomly chosen areas within the slides.